kr55/ssrs-reports-migration-wizard-docs/index.md

   - Select exactly which objects to migrate
   - Visual and intuitive navigation through report folder hierarchy

+- **Compare with Target**:
+  - Compare source and target server contents before or after migration
+  - Generate a detailed CSV report showing Matched, Source Only, and Target Only items

 - **Update Data Source Connections:**
   - Optionally review and update connection strings and credentials during migration
   - Convert embedded report data sources to shared data sources